 If your baby is not in a head-down position after your 36th week, your provider can explain your choices and their risks to help you decide what steps to take next.

 Your provider may offer to try to guide the baby into the right position.
-This is called external version and it involves pushing on your belly while watching the baby on an ultrasound.
+This is called external version.
+It involves pushing on your belly while watching the baby on an ultrasound.
 The pushing may cause some discomfort.

 If your provider tries to change your baby's position, you may be given a medicine that relaxes the muscles of your uterus.
 You can also expect: